StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 ![Figure 1](./tinbus/tinbus.svg)

 The encoding only uses the leading edge of the dominant pulse for data recovery.
 Consequently, some analogue low pass filtering of the electrical signal can significantly improve noise immunity.
-This makes the encoding insensitive to any asymetry in the rise and fall time and propogation of the signal.
+This makes the encoding insensitive to any asymetry in the rise and fall time and propogation time of the signal.

 ### Byte Encoding
 Each byte of data is transmitted as a pair of 4 bit nibbles.
 A frame with an odd number of nibbles is discarded as invalid.